-Answer: Yes, anyone can apply for use; however specific criteria must be met in order to receive final approval.
+Answer: Yes, anyone over the age of 18 can apply for use; however specific criteria must be met in order to receive final approval.
 Whether organizations and individuals are charged rental, personnel and/or special fees is based on specific criteria that are outlined in School Board Regulation 8420, Attachment B.

-Once you have been approved as an OEC, you will submit facility use request through “Community Use”.
+Once you have been approved as an OEC, you will submit facility use request through “Community-Use”.
 The request will be electronically forwarded for processing to the building use coordinator at the requested school.
-Per Regulation 8420, requests being submitted for consideration must be submitted a minimum of 15 working days prior to event.
+Per Regulation 8420, requests being submitted for consideration must be submitted a minimum of 15 business days prior to event.

 A majority of our buildings users are non-profit organizations that are holding community meetings such as scout groups, homeowner associations and local civic groups.
 These types of weekday activities usually do not incur any fees for the activity.
 But if a non-profit is holding an activity that is fee-based to participants or donations are accepted, then rental fees would apply.
 Any organizations not paying a rental fee but requesting building use on a weekend, will be invoiced a “weekend utilities fee” that is the equivalent of half the non-commercial rental rate published in our fee schedule.